-I have been teaching yoga on Kos Island for 9 years, and and SUP yoga for 5.
-My my passion is teaching close to (or on) the sea and out in nature.
+I have been teaching yoga on Kos Island for 9 years, and SUP yoga for 6 years.
+My passion is teaching close to (or on) the sea and out in nature.
 I can clearly see how this makes people feel, and I myself love to be outside on the water either windsurfing, kitesurfing or SUP´ing.

 My yoga studio where I hold my yoga classes is next to Tam Tam Beach Bar in Mastichari.
 It is a beautiful shaded wooden center with stunning views to the sea.
 When I am not teaching there you will find me in Kefalos Bay at Kefalos Windsurfing running my weekly SUP yoga classes.
 I am fully qualified to teach Hatha Yoga, SUP Yoga, Yin Yoga and Aerial Yoga, and I simply love to see the power of yoga at work on all of my students.
 As well as this I teach one-to-one and group private classes, either at my studio or at a location of your choice.